 There are REITs that specialize in all different types of real estate, as well as some general REITs.
 There are also a few different classifications of REITs as some are publically traded and others are private.
 Publically-traded REITs offer liquidity since they can be sold at any time, but non-traded REITs will often offer better potential returns in exchange for the lack of liquidity.

-Another way to invest in real estate is to invest in farmland.
-Farmland can be an attractive investment because it produces on-going rental income as well as the potential for appreciation in value.
+Another way to invest in real estate is farmland investing.
+Farmland can be an attractive asset because it produces ongoing rental income as well as the potential for appreciation in value with relatively low volatility.

 Crowdfunding has also made it far more possible and practical to invest in farmland, although (at this point) the farmland and agriculture crowdfunding platforms are open only to accredited investors.
 That means many investors won’t qualify at this time, and higher minimum investments are required.